abdelrahman-gaber/Classification-AutoEncoder/README.md

 ## Requirements

-1. Python 3
+1. Python 3.5 or higher
-2. Keras with tensorflow.
-The scripts here are developed using Tensorflow version 1.9, but it is expected to work with newer version of tensorflow 1.xx
+2. Keras with tensorflow version 1.9 or higher (tested with 1.9, 1.12, and 1.15)

 Have fun ^_^